skip to main content

 Sparks Short Courses

 Sparks Short Courses (a.k.a., "Sparks") are small-group, low-unit pass/fail courses for first-year undergraduates.
-The goal of each Spark is to share a spark -- a spark of insight, a spark of creativity, a spark of inspiration -- that speaks to the heart of a field or research area in which they are engaged.
+The goal of each Spark is to share a spark -- a spark of insight, a spark of creativity, a spark of inspiration -- that speaks to the heart of a field or research area in which the faculty instructor is engaged.
 Sparks are intended to help undergraduates early in their Caltech experience to connect individually with faculty and to experience the same thrill of discovery that drew faculty into their own fields of interest.

 Since enrollment in each Spark is limited, early registration is recommended.